 PROS: Crystal clear audio, and even clearer licensing

 CONS: Did I say Cadillac?
 I meant Porsche.
 Standard licenses start at about $30-$40 and if you want extended licenses for TV/radio you’d better be willing to dish out over $100 on a track.
 Are you sure you need the heated leather headlight wiper blades?

 PROS: Royalty-free tracks.
 If you are feeling generous you can donate.
 Need I say more?

 CONS: The search mechanism is clunky at best, and the selection is limited.
 Also considering the price, a number of these tracks have likely been around the block.
 Don’t be surprised if that sweet track you got from here also pops up in 50 other similar videos on Youtube.

 So these guys found our post and sent us a comment (posted below) They didn’t seem to be spamming us, so I decided to check out their goods.
 I was impressed enough to give them a mention here and add them to our ranks.

 PROS: High quality tracks most of which are less than $20.
 Their licensing is straightforward, and the website is nicely laid out.
 Plus they offer really nice descriptions for each of their tracks which makes a huge difference!
 I’ll definitely be shopping from these guys in the future.

 CONS: Corporate section was a little weak.
-Sometimes for the work I do I need something a little generic and simple -but not tacky- which admittedly is a had line to walk.
+Sometimes for the work I do I need something a little generic and simple, but not tacky — which admittedly is a hard line to walk.
 I wasn’t finding too much in that category that tickled my fancy.
-Considering that’s one section of the many out they have (Their hip-hop tracks were top notch), it’s a pretty small bone to pick.
+Considering that’s one section of the many out they have (their hip-hop tracks were top notch), it’s a pretty small bone to pick.